the-isf-academy/project_networking_backend_picahow/README.md

 ## Playing the Game

 1. Start a new game by sending a GET request to `/millionaire/start_game`.
-2. Retrieve the next question by sending a GET request to `/millionaire/next_question`.
+2. Retrieve the next question by sending a GET request to `/millionaire/random_question`.
 3. Answer the question by sending a POST request to `/millionaire/answer` with the question `id` and your `answer`.
+All answers are caps sensitive.
 4. Continue playing until you either answer all questions correctly or provide an incorrect answer.

 ## Contributing

-Feel free to contribute to this project by adding more questions or hints.
-You can use the `/millionaire/add_question` endpoint to add new questions to the game and the `/millionaire/add_hint` endpoint to add new hints to the game.
+Feel free to contribute to this project by adding more questions or replacing hints.
+You can use the `/millionaire/add_question` endpoint to add new questions to the game and the `/millionaire/replace_hint` endpoint to add new hints to the game.

 ## Model